Our Kobe Beef

 At B&B Butchers & Restaurant, we have created a quick behind-the-scenes guide to allow our patrons to better understand and appreciate the old-fashioned and time-consuming methods we employ to bring you the very best beef possible.

 We have thoughtfully sourced our products to serve our patrons-only the highest quality and finest cuts of meat available in the world.
-In addition to the Kobe, we offer three additional kinds of beef as well as 22 coveted cuts.
+In addition to Kobe, we offer three additional kinds of beef as well as 22 coveted cuts.

 Wagyu, meaning "Japanese cow", refers to several breeds of cattle from specific areas in Japan known for producing high-quality meat with exquisite, evenly dispersed marbling with scores between 7-10.